Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS.

 For me this used to be a theory.

 But to recover from IBS, I consciously went looking for those stuffed down emotions.

 And I was nothing short of amazed at the result.

 I identified my IBS triggers, then the roots behind those triggers, then released the emotions and the associated negative energy.
 I learnt various techniques to release these, and was blown away by the result.

 I found that IBS had been a warning signal all along, my body trying to get my attention.

-If you learn to release emotions, the irritation and imbalance in the physical body can start to subside and heal.7
+If you learn to release emotional triggers, the irritation and imbalance in the physical body (aka your IBS symptoms) can start to subside and heal.8